cicorias/Castle-Winbuntu/README.md

 This is my [Homesick](https://github.com/technicalpickles/homesick) Castle intended for use on the Windows Subsystem for Linux (aka "WSL", or Bash/Ubuntu on Windows).

 If your search for guidance on setting up a reasonable dev environment on WSL has lead you here, welcome!
-I hope that through this rather opinionated example configuration, along with deploayable ease through the use of Homesick, you may have found what it is you seek :)
+I hope that through this rather opinionated example configuration, along with the deploayable ease offered through the use of Homesick, you may find what it is you seek :)

-But first, as initial preparation, I'd recommend that you read this excellent blog post from former Docker/Google-Engineer-turned-core-member-of-Microsoft's WSL/container development team, [Jessie Frazelle](https://github.com/jessfraz), discussing the nuts and bolts of WSL: https://blog.jessfraz.com/post/windows-for-linux-nerds/
+But first, as initial preparation for this journey, I'd recommend that you read this excellent blog post from former Docker/Google-Engineer-turned-core-member-of-Microsoft's WSL/Container Development Team, [Jessie Frazelle](https://github.com/jessfraz), discussing the nuts and bolts of WSL: https://blog.jessfraz.com/post/windows-for-linux-nerds/

 It should also be noted that prior to getting *too* precious about using WSL exclusively as your all-inclusive, "personal development-workflow-asis", you'll want to be aware that WSL is *highly* Windows build-dependent, - meaning that certain things you might expect to "just work" in Ubuntu/Bash *may only be supported in more recent builds, or perhaps offered exclusively through the Windows Insider Program*.